 A PARADIGM SHIFT

 But, that’s life.
 Life and society teach us to view everything from a particular lens and we usually do it.
 But it’s up to us to put in the inner work to create a paradigm shift in what we believe is true for us and in how we view ourselves, the world, our experiences, and others.

-And I am so very proud of you for beginning your journey of decimating societal conditioning and forging your own path and thoughts through life.
-Keep up the good work and have fun along the way.
-I wish you the best and good luck!
+And I have to say, I am so very proud of you for questioning societal teachings and whether or not those ideologies work for you and your life.
+It’s always exciting and a little fearful to begin a new journey but I am proud of you for beginning your journey of decimating societal conditioning and for you forging your own path and thoughts through life.
+Keep up the good work and have fun along the way and remember, I’m always here!